Digital Nomad Life in Taiwan

 When we asked people what advice they would give someone preparing to move to Taiwan, they said:

 "Make friends.
 Keep yourself busy doing what you intend to do in Taiwan.
 If English is your first language, you might want to teach.
 There's good money in teaching kids or adults in language centers called bushibans or in one on ones.
-Enjoy the difference in culture," explained one foreigner living in Taichung, Taiwan.
+Enjoy the difference in culture," explained one expat living in Taichung, Taiwan.

 Get Quote